-A dental crown is a prosthetic covering that fully covers a damaged tooth, extending all the way down the sides to the gum line.
-Dental crowns are quite durable, and with proper care, can last decades.
-The advanced materials and exact fit of today’s dental crowns ensure your crowned tooth will look like a natural, healthy tooth.
+A crown is a prosthetic covering that fully covers a damaged tooth, extending all the way down the sides to the gum line.
+Crowns are quite durable, and with proper care, can last decades.
+The advanced materials and exact fit of today’s crowns ensure your crowned tooth will look like a natural, healthy tooth.
 And, it will have the strength of one, too.

 - Cover a cavity that is too large for a routine dental filling